Putin-linked businessman admits interference in US elections - ExBulletin

 His businesses have grown considerably.
 In 2010, Putin witnessed the opening of the Prigozhin School Meal Factory, built with generous loans from a state bank.
 In Moscow alone, his company Concord has won multi-million dollar contracts to supply meals to public schools.
 Prigozhin also organized catering for Kremlin events for several years and provided catering and utility services to the Russian military.

-When fighting broke out in eastern Ukraine between Russian-backed separatists and Kyiv forces in 2014, Prigozhin said through his spokesperson that he was looking to “form a group ( of fighters) who would go (over there) and defend the Russians”.

-Russian laws prohibit the operation of private military contractors, but state media in recent months have openly reported on Wagner’s involvement in Ukraine.
+Russian laws prohibit the activity of private military contractors, but state media in recent months have openly reported on Wagner’s involvement in Ukraine.

 |